Stackclash/5e-vault/5. Mechanics/Bestiary/Npc/Fraz Urbluu (MPMM).md

 aliases: ["Fraz-Urb'luu"]
 ---
 # Fraz-Urb'luu
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-129, Mordenkainen's Tome of Foes p.
-146*
+129*

 Fraz-Urb'luu is the Prince of [[/5.
 Mechanics/Rules/Skills.md#Deception|Deception]] and Demon Lord of Illusions.
 He uses every trick, every ounce of demonic cunning, to manipulate his enemies—mortal and Fiend alike—to do his will.
 Fraz-Urb'luu can create dreamlands and mind-bending fantasies able to deceive the most discerning foes.